Slesha04/event_management_SES3B/README.md

 When running npm, if the deployment server has the ports already busy (i had some obsecure error here), try killing the process using pid

+Running swagger (for now):

+1. Run back-end server by opening Visual Studio and run the application by pressing the button in the top middle that has a green play button that would say (IIS Express).
+2. A web browser should load to a default URL.
+If it defaults to http://localhost:{port_number}/api/values change the URL to http://localhost:{port_number}/swagger.